open-component-model/ocm-k8s-toolkit/README.md

     class legend legendStyle;
 ```

-The above diagram shows an OCM resource containing a HelmChart.
-This OCM resource is part of an OCM component version,
+The above diagram shows an OCM resource of type `helmChart`.
+This resource is part of an OCM component version,
 which is located in an OCM repository.

 In the `Kubernetes Cluster` we can see several Kubernetes (custom) resources.
 The `ResourceGraphDefintion` contains all
-the resources to deploy the Helm Chart into the Kubernetes cluster:
+the resources to deploy the Helm chart into the Kubernetes cluster:
 - `OCMRepository`: Points to the OCM repository and checks if it is reachable by pinging it.
 - `Component`: Refers to the `OCMRepository` and downloads and verifies the OCM component version descriptor.
 - `Resource`: Points to the `Component`, downloads the OCM component version descriptor from which it gets the location
 of the OCM resource.
-It then downloads the resource to verify it (optional) and publishes the location of the resource
+It then downloads the resource to verify its signature (optional) and publishes the location of the resource
 in its status (Of course, only if the resource has remote access, e.g., an OCI or a GitHub repository).

-As a result, FluxCDs can now consume the information of the `Resource` and deploy the Helm Chart:
+As a result, FluxCDs can now consume the information of the `Resource` and deploy the Helm chart:
 - `OCIRepository`: Watches and downloads the resource from the location provided by the `Resource` status.
-- `HelmRelease`: Refers to the `OCIRepository`, lets you configure the helm chart, and deploys the Helm Chart into the
+- `HelmRelease`: Refers to the `OCIRepository`, lets you configure the Helm chart, and deploys it into the
 Kubernetes cluster.

 A more detailed architecture description of the OCM K8s Toolkit can be found [here](docs/architecture/architecture.md).